Forgotten Village of Brandywine

 Other nearby markers.
 At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
 Cuyahoga Valley National Park (here, next to this marker); Boston (approx. 1.4 miles away); Boston Store (approx. 1˝ miles away); A New Champion for an Old Canal (approx. 1˝ miles away); Linking the Wilderness to the World (approx. 1˝ miles away); Boston Mills Road Bridge (approx. 1˝ miles away); Industry Shapes the Valley (approx. 1.6 miles away); Cuyahoga Valley Scenic Railroad (approx. 1.6 miles away).

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on December 8, 2012, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 379 times since then and 19 times this year.
+It was originally submitted on December 8, 2012, by Don Morfe of Baltimore, Maryland.
+This page has been viewed 391 times since then and 7 times this year.
 Photos: 1, 2, 3, 4. submitted on December 8, 2012, by Don Morfe of Baltimore, Maryland. • Bill Pfingsten was the editor who published this page.